 Teaching the Next Generation About Debt

-Helping younger generations understand how debt works can prevent them from falling into the same traps.
+Helping younger generations understand good debt vs bad debt can prevent them from falling into the same traps.
 Teaching simple habits like paying off credit cards in full and comparing loan options makes a difference.
-When more people learn money management, fewer fall into cycles of high-interest scores.
+When more people learn money management, fewer fall into cycles of high-interest debt.
 Encouraging open conversations about borrowing creates a future where money is used thoughtfully.

 The Link Between Debt and Financial Freedom